dstroot/blog-next/_posts/2012-05-02-apple-reaches-for-greatness.md

 _Lashinsky, Adam (2011).
 Inside Apple &#8212; From Steve Jobs down to the janitor: How America's most successful &#8211; and most secretive &#8211; big company really works._

+---

 ### Remembering Steve Jobs

 ![Jony Ive](/assets/blog/img/jony_ive.jpg)

-_Following Steve Jobs’s death on October 5, 2011, Jony Ive wrote this remembrance in which he reflects on the spirit of their collaboration.
-These words inspire me deeply in ways I cannot completely express._
+_Following Steve Jobs’s death on October 5, 2011, Sir Jony Ive wrote this remembrance in which he reflects on the spirit of their collaboration.
+These words inspire me deeply in ways I cannot completely express.
+I added this section on October 5th, 2021 on the tenth anniversary of Steve's passing._

 > "He was without doubt the most inquisitive human I have ever met.
 His insatiable curiosity was not limited or distracted by his knowledge or expertise, nor was it casual or passive.
 It was ferocious, energetic and restless.
 His curiosity was practiced with intention and rigor.
 >